Urinary Incontinence in Men

 - Get some exercise every day.
 Try to do moderate activity at least 2½ hours a week.
 Or try to do vigorous activity at least 1¼ hours a week.
 It's fine to be active in blocks of 10 minutes or more throughout your day and week.
 1

 - Take a fibre supplement with psyllium (such as Metamucil) or calcium polycarbophil (such as Prodiem) daily.
-Start with a small dose and very slowly increase the dose over a month or more.
+Read and follow all instructions on the label.

 - Schedule time each day for a bowel movement.
 Having a daily routine may help.
 Take your time and do not strain when having a bowel movement.